brunomrlima/weather/README.md

 - A professional look without investing time in custom styling.

 It allowed the project to remain visually clean and usable, without requiring a heavy frontend design phase.

+### Limitations

+- **Location Input Depends on WeatherAPI Parsing**
+The app sends raw location strings (e.g., `"Toronto"`, `"90210"`) to WeatherAPI, which may not always resolve as expected.
+Misspelled or ambiguous locations can result in errors or inaccurate data.

+- **Caching Is Based on Raw Location Input**
+Weather data is cached for 30 minutes by location input string.
+This may result in duplicate API calls if different but equivalent location names are entered (e.g., `"London, Ontario"` vs. `"London, Ontario, Canada"`).

+- **Basic Error Handling**
+Errors are displayed with a generic fallback message.

+- **No Authentication or Rate Limit Handling**
+The application does not include user accounts or mechanisms to guard against abuse of the WeatherAPI key or gracefully handle rate-limiting scenarios.

+- **Limited Data Granularity**
+Hourly forecasts are only provided for the current day, and forecast data is limited to 5 days ahead.
+Historical weather data is not supported.
+-
+- **No Autocomplete or Location Normalization**
+The app does not use an address autocomplete or normalization API (like Google Places), so users may enter inconsistent formats that prevent caching from being effective.

+### Some Future Improvements
+- **Autocomplete with Google Maps API**
+Integrate Google Places Autocomplete to normalize location input, improving cache hits and user experience.

+- **Enhance error handling in the frontend**
+Right now it just returns a generic message.
+It should return a user-friendly error (coming from the backend)

+- **Persist User Preferences**
+Store temperature unit preference (°C/°F) in local storage or cookies so it persists across sessions.

+- **Persist Favorite Places**
+Create table and save favorite places that the user could have.